 Sadly, Shibata's career was cut short after a match with Kazuchika Okada at Sakura Genesis in April of 2017, when he was found with a hematoma that required emergency surgery.
 While he eventually recovered, he can never wrestle again.
 As of writing, he's still working with NJPW as the head coach of their new training center in Los Angeles.

 But this isn't the end.
 On August 12th, 2019, the night of the G1 Climax 29 finals, things got interesting.
 After bringing in his former tag team partner KENTA to New Japan for the tournament, everything seemed fine.
 Until KENTA joined Bullet Club.
 Shibata, enraged at this betrayal, rushed the ring and attacked his former friend, delivering his signature moves whilst also fending off Bullet Club members.
 Eventually, the numbers game proved to be too much, and KENTA cemented his allegiance by laying out Shibata with his own Penalty Kick and doing Shibata's signature "arms and legs crossed" pose while sitting on his chest.
+While this was supposed to lead to a match at Wrestle Kingdom, doctors confirmed that they wouldn't take the risk of clearing Shibata for a match ever again.

 - The Ace: Downplayed, both in New Japan and Big Mouth Loud, as for whatever reason, he left potential stardom for what was supposed to be guaranteed stardom in Big Mouth Loud but was instead beaten by almost everyone they brought in.
 New Japan was then iffy about pushing Shibata when he came back and when they did eventually start to get behind him until Shibata got injured pretty severely.